 The PharMeDoc Pregnancy Pillow is easily one of the best things you will ever purchase during your pregnancy.
 This C-shaped pillow is huge and looks ridiculous, but it transforms your bed into a comfortable spot even in your third trimester.
 It’s super versatile and supports your back, your hips, your knees, and your belly.
 And unlike a U, the C-shape makes it easy to get out of the pillow since there’s already an opening.

 This pillow is super soft and has the perfect amount of firmness.
 It’s large, but it’s not so heavy you can’t carry it around, and while it does take up space on the bed, it’s easy to work around.
 It’s also easy to wash: you just remove the pillowcase, wash it, then zip it back up when you’re done.

-PharMeDoc Pregnancy Pillow with Jersey Cover, C Shaped Full Body Pillow Grey - Includes Travel Bag for Grey Color ONLY
+PharMeDoc Pregnancy Pillow with Jersey Cover, C Shaped Full Body Pillow Grey

 The PharMeDoc Pregnancy Pillow does the work of multiple pillows to offer support and comfort while sleeping.

 To Get Some Rest: Boppy Side Sleeper Pregnancy Pillow

 The above C-shaped pregnancy pillow is amazing, but you might not want something that large.
 If that’s the case, try the Boppy Side Sleeper Pregnancy Pillow, which makes it much more comfortable to sleep on your side.
 You sleep on the fabric in between the two pillows, and one pillow supports your belly, while the other supports your back.

 This one is easy to use, much more compact, easier to carry around if you plan on traveling, and still feels great.
 It’s also machine-washable.
 The nice thing about it is that it prevents you from rolling onto your back in your sleep, something many pregnant women worry about.